prem-muthedath/game-of-clicks/README.md

 ##### How to use the library, the app, & run the tests:
   1. `cd` to `game-of-clicks`, the top directory containing this `README` file, and remain there to execute any of the steps below.

+  2. Some commands and library functions given below take a file as input.
+     Please know that all input files in game-of-clicks must be text files with `.txt` extension.
+Also, all input files must be in the specified format.

+     See `./docs/problem-statement.txt` to learn about input file format specification and input data constraints.
+See also `./tests/good-file-inputs/normal.txt` for a sample input file.

-  2. To load the `GameOfClicks` library into `GHCi`, enter the below command at the commandline:
+  3. To load the `GameOfClicks` library into `GHCi`, enter the below command on the commandline:

      ````